Green Star Polyps (Pachyclavularia sp.) are a type of soft coral that is a fan-favorite for both beginner and advanced aquarium hobbyists.

 Note: If you have an acrylic tank be very careful with sharp instruments.
 It is very easy to scratch acrylic.
 Whenever it is possible, use alternatives like an old credit card to scrape them off.

-Warning: It is always a good idea to use latex gloves and protect your eyes when you are fragging any type of corals.
+Warning: It is always a good idea to use latex gloves and protect your eyes when you are fragging any type of coral.
 Latex gloves will prevent any possible irritation of the skin and, of course, you don’t want the stuff in your eyes!

 Method 1: Scrape and Peel